djhmateer/djhmateer.github.io/_posts/2021-10-17-sending email via google workspace gsuite gmail with c sharp.md

 <!-- [![alt text](/assets/2021-10-15/postmark.jpg "postmark"){:width="200px"}](/assets/2021-10-07/http2b.png) -->
 <!-- [![alt text](/assets/2021-10-15/postmark.jpg "postmark")](/assets/2021-10-15/postmark.jpg) -->

-There are 3 ways to send emails from a webserver via G Suite / Gmail:
+There are 3 ways to send emails from a webserver via [Google Workspace](https://en.wikipedia.org/wiki/Google_Workspace) (formerly G Suite) / free Gmail:

-1. SMTP - Less Secure, Port 587, pass GSuite username and password directly
+1. SMTP - Less Secure, Port 587, pass username and password directly
 2. API using Service Account - 2 step OAuth2. (not for Gmail)
 3. API using 3 step OAuth2

-This is significantly more complicated than using a provider such as [Postmark]() which is a simple API key.
+Options 2 and 3 are significantly more complicated than using a provider such as [Postmark]() which is a simple API key.

-## Why send email through GSuite/Gmail
+## Why send email through Workspace/Gmail

 I've been having problems with emails being quarantined / rejected sending through Postmark to academic institutions, who I imagine have strict inbound email policies.

-So I'm trying GSuite (and will try Office365 next) to see if emails get through.
+So I'm trying Workspace (and will try Office365 next) to see if emails get through.

 I'm not sending a lot of email either - mostly user login confirmations, password resets.